 1. Compare Courses

-The first step is to gather as much information as you need about different courses.
+The first step to becoming a licensed massage therapist in Australia is to gather as much information as you need about different types of courses.
 If it's possible, head along to open days - or ask for an appointment with an admissions officer, so you can direct to them your questions about the course and its scope.

 2. Set Your Intention

 No two courses are alike, so you have to be clear about your objectives for studying massage.
 That way, you don't end up taking a course half-heartedly.
-If you want to learn it to facilitate healing among friends and family members, a short online course will do.
+If your goal for studying massage is to facilitate healing among friends and family members, a short online course will do.

-But if you want to practise across Australia and gain access to various work environments, ranging from wellness spas to fitness centres to exclusive sports clubs, it pays to enrol in a diploma or bachelor's degree course recognised by a professional body like the Association of Massage Therapists (AMT).
+But if you plan to take your massage therapy career to various places and work with a wide range of clients in a medical setting or in wellness centres, such as spas, fitness centres, rehabilitation clinics or sports clubs, it pays to complete a diploma or a degree in massage recognised by a professional body like the Association of Massage Therapists (AMT).

 In addition to being nationally accredited, the course has to be provided by a registered training organisation (RTO).
 Although massage therapy is a self-regulating industry in Australia, earning your credentials from an accredited course will matter to your future employer and clients.